Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that has grown or spread and who have been treated with chemotherapy containing platinum, and it did not work or stopped working.
+• Adult patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that has grown or spread and who have been treated with chemotherapy containing platinum, and it did not work or stopped working.

-• Patients with urothelial carcinoma who are at high risk of their cancer coming back after surgical removal of all known disease.
+• Adult patients with urothelial carcinoma who are at high risk of their cancer coming back after surgical removal of all known disease.

 Advanced colorectal cancer (MSI-H/dMMR)